-Method of assessment:
+Method of Assessment:

 Three lessons a week are made available for this subject.
-The Matsec exam which students sit for consists of a three-hour paper split into two sections.
-Section A is compulsory and consists of short answer questions and carries 80 marks.
-In Section B candidates are to choose 2 questions out of 6 Students and this section carries 40 marks.
+The Matsec examination consists of a 3-hour paper split into two sections.
+Section A is compulsory and consists of short answer questions.
+It carries 80 marks.
+In section B candidates are to choose two questions out of 6 and it carries 40 marks.